-Each Bryan University campus location is of ample size for the student population served.
-Each has a student break room, a learning center and free parking within walking distance of classrooms and administrative offices.
+The Bryan University campus location is of ample size for the student population served.
+The facility has a student break room, a learning center and free parking within walking distance of classrooms and administrative offices.
 The maximum number of students in typical classroom or laboratory/shop settings of instruction is 30.
-In addition, each campus location is set up as outlined below:
+In addition, the campus location is set up as outlined below: